Skip to main content

 The University assumes no responsibility or liability for the personal property of students.
 This includes, but is not limited to, damage, loss, fire, water damage, theft, flooding, etc. Students desiring this kind of protection must make their own arrangements for renter’s insurance.

-The University prohibits any sales or solicitation in the residence halls without the written consent of University Housing Services.
+The University prohibits any sales or solicitation in University Housing without written consent of University Housing Services.
+Refer to the University’s Facility and Space Use Policy 6.1.1, Section D regarding Solicitation and Sales in University Facilities for additional information.

 J. Appliances, Cooking, and Food Storage

-All electrical appliances in residence halls must be Underwriter Laboratory approved.
-Refrigerators are permitted in student rooms providing they do not exceed 4 cubic feet and draw no more than 1.5 running amps.
-Electrical heat-producing and cooking appliances, except for hair appliances, Keurig/single-serve beverage makers, and contact lens cleaning appliances, are prohibited from possession and/or usage in the residence halls.
-Irons may be used only in designated areas of each hall.
-A microwave oven is provided on each student's living floor.
+All approved electrical appliances in University Housing must be Underwriter Laboratory approved.
+Refrigerators are permitted in student residence hall rooms providing they do not exceed 4.5 cubic feet, are no taller than 36 inches, and draw no more than 1.5 running amps.
+All electrical heat-producing and cooking appliances, with the exception of hair appliances and single-serve auto shut-off coffee makers (-i.e., Keurig), are prohibited from possession and/or usage in the residence halls.
+Irons may be used only in designated areas of each residence hall.
+A microwave oven is provided on each student living floor within East and West Campus, in every two suites in Watterson, and in each apartment unit in Cardinal Court complexes.
 Food permitted in student rooms must be stored in such a way as to prevent health and sanitation problems from developing.
+University apartments are furnished with a refrigerator, stove, oven, and microwave; no additional refrigerators, stoves, ovens, or microwaves are allowed in University Apartments.

 M. Subletting and Unauthorized Use of Rooms

-The student shall not allow anyone to live in their room who is not assigned to it by University Housing Services or assign this contract to any other person.
-Residents who allow their room to be used in violation of this provision are subject to a penalty charge not to exceed the full room charge for each violation, and possible disciplinary action.
+The student shall not allow anyone to live in their room or apartment who is not assigned to it by University Housing Services or assign/sublet this contract to any other person.
+Residents who allow their room or apartment to be used in violation of this provision are subject to a penalty charge not to exceed the full room charge for each violation and disciplinary action.

 N. University Policy Concerning Room Inspection, Entry, and Search

-The failure of the University to insist upon strict performance of any of the covenants or conditions of this agreement or to avail itself of any rights or privileges enumerated herein, in any one or more instances with regard to any one or more students, shall not constitute a waiver or relinquishment for the future of such covenant, condition, right, or privilege, but the same shall remain in full force and effect.
-The receipt by the University of any payment, with the knowledge of the breach of any covenant or condition hereof, shall not constitute a waiver of such breach, and no waiver by the University of any provision hereof shall be effective unless expressed in writing and signed by an authorized representative of the University.
+The failure of the University to insist upon strict performance of any of the covenants or conditions of this contract or to avail itself of any rights or privileges enumerated herein, in any one or more instances with regard to any one or more students shall not constitute a waiver or relinquishment for the future of such covenant, condition, right, or privilege, but the same shall remain in full force and effect.
+The receipt, by the University, of any payment with the knowledge of the breach of any covenant or condition hereof shall not constitute a waiver of such breach, and no waiver by the University of any provision hereof shall be effective unless expressed in writing and signed by an authorized representative of the University.

 Residents are held responsible for damage to residence hall property and will pay all charges upon receiving a bill for the damage.